ome/bioformats/docs/sphinx/developers/in-memory.rst

    :end-before: write—init-end

-The data can then be written to memory using the same read and write loop which would normally be used to write a file disk.
+The data can then be written to memory using the same read and write loop which would normally be used to write a file to disk.

 .. literalinclude:: ../../../components/formats-gpl/utils/ReadWriteInMemory.java
    :language: java